What is an Administration Order?

 - Have at least one debt that is a County Court Judgment or Higher Court Judgment against you

 - Can afford to make regular payments towards your debts – this can be as little as £1 per debt

 What is a Composition Order?

-If it’s unlikely you will be able to pay the debt in full within a reasonable time, the court may agree to grant a Composition Order.
+If it’s unlikely you’ll be able to pay the debt in full within a reasonable time, the court might agree to grant a Composition Order.